sveetch/django-willpower/docs/draft.rst

   - [ ] Useless components that are generated and so overwritten from the app builder;
   - [ ] Cookie options that stand on hooks (or we may restore hooks);

+- [ ] Datamodels refactoring:

+  - [ ] 'Component' should be aware of its enabled 'Module' objects;
+  - [ ] 'Module' should be aware of its 'Component' object;
+  - [ ] 'DataModel' should be aware of its enabled 'Field' objects;
+  - [ ] 'Field' should be aware of its 'DataModel' object;
+  - [ ] There may be a 'Application' data model that would be aware of its Component object (and vice versa);

 - [~] Basic components:

   - [x] Models;